DENTAL SEALANTS

 What are Dental Sealants?

-Sealants are used by dentists as a preventive measure to safeguard your teeth from bacteria that can cause disease.
+Dental sealants have a central role in preventive dentistry, primarily in shielding teeth from decay and cavities.
+Their main function involves establishing a protective barrier on the vulnerable chewing surfaces of molars and premolars.
+Sealants are used by dentist as a preventive measure to safeguard your teeth from bacteria that can cause disease.
 The deep grooves in your molars assist in breaking down food during chewing.
 With time, the accumulation of food and bacteria in these grooves can lead to tooth decay, commonly known as cavities.
 Sealants are applied to these areas to prevent bacteria from reaching them.

 Dental sealants are a common practice for children and teenagers, but even adults with no record of tooth decay or molar fillings can reap rewards from this process.
 Essentially, individuals with a susceptibility to tooth decay in their rear teeth should consider sealants.